-The Element 4 fireplaces use a receiver and remote control for their burner operation.
+This fireplace uses a receiver and remote control for its burner operation.
 The remote control comes with two AAA batteries and the receiver is powered by a 120V AC adapter, included.
 The fireplace MUST be powered by the AC adapter for improved reliability and customer satisfaction.

-The installer must provide an approved 120V AC receptacle to be placed within the six foot cord limit of the AC adapter.
+The installer must provide a dedicated, approved 120V AC duplex receptacle to be placed within the six foot cord limit of the AC adapter.
 The receiver MUST be powered by the AC adapter.
-Four (4) AA batteries may be used only for on-demand electrical requirement during a power outage.
+Four AA batteries may be used only for on-demand electrical requirement during a power outage.
 Remove batteries after use to avoid battery corrosion.
-Battery corrosion will damage the receiver.
+Battery corrosion will damage the receiver and void the warranty.